A Shaken Snow Globe: Reflections on August and Overdose Awareness Month

 In loving memory of John.

 Forever part of my story.
-Forever part of me.

 If you or someone you love is struggling with addiction, please know help exists.
 Call the Substance Abuse and Mental Health Services Administration (SAMHSA) Helpline at 1-800-662-HELP.